ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 -- In MyPrelude.hs
 module MyPrelude ( BL, BS ) where

-import Data.ByteString.Lazy named as BL import Data.ByteString named as BS
+import namespace Data.ByteString.Lazy as BL import namespace Data.ByteString as BS

 -- In Lib.hs
 module Lib where